typesandtimes/tale/_drafts/decades.md

 The practice of conducting a population census by state authorities goes back to ancient times; the decennial period --- once a decade --- became convention more recently.
 For those states that conduct them decennially, surely they must spell out the precise formal interpretation of decades, right?

 Recent legislation in the European Union does exactly that.
-In its standardization of population and housing census methodology for member states, the EU specifies that member nations run a census "every decade" on a "reference date" of their choosing.
+In its [standardization of population and housing census methodology](https://ec.europa.eu/eurostat/documents/3859598/9670557/KS-GQ-18-010-EN-N.pdf/c3df7fcb-f134-4398-94c8-4be0b7ec0494) for member states, the EU specifies that member nations run a census "every decade" on a "reference date" of their choosing.
 "The first reference year shall be 2011. [...]
-Reference years shall fall during the beginning of every decade."
-In other words, the `1` years begin the decades and therefore the EU implicitly takes up the Ordinal position.
+Reference years shall fall during the beginning of every decade."[^eucensus] In other words, the `1` years begin the decades and therefore the EU implicitly takes up the Ordinal position.

 For the United States in particular, it's even [in our Constitution](https://www.census.gov/history/pdf/Article_1_Section_2.pdf) to apportion Congressional representatives according to state populations counted "every subsequent Term of ten Years," though the period of "decade" is not used.
 In the New York state constitution, however, not only is "decade" mentioned (also for apportionment of representatives), but its exact year bounds are explicitly clarified: